-specifies that a new data block is to be added to the The search for available space starts on data set. the track indicated by the block address operand.
+specifies that a new data block is to be added to the data set in the first available space; the search for available space starts at the device address indicated in the area specified in the block address operand.
 Fixed-length records (with keys only) are added to a data set by replacing dummy records.
 Variable-length records (with or without keys) are added to a data set by using available space on a track.
 (For more information on adding records to a direct data set, see Data Administration Guide.
-For a description of adding records with extended search, see the LIMCT operand of the DCB macro.
+The description of the DCB macro instruction, LIMCT operand, contains a description of the search.)

 specifies that a data block and key, if any, are to be written at the device address indicated in the area specified in the block address operand.
-Any attempt to write a capacity record (R0) is an invalid request when relative track addressing or actual device addressing are used, but when relative block addressing is used, relative block 0 is the first data block in the data set.
+Any attempt to write a capacity record (RO) is an invalid request when relative track addressing or actual device addressing are used, but when relative block addressing is used, relative block 0 is the first data block in the data set.